What to Know

 While he was on the job at a restaurant in Stamford the day after Christmas, a car slammed into the restaurant, and Hernandez lost his leg

 Four months later, he's gotten a prosthetic leg and is on track to graduate, thanks to the support of his community and high school

-Four months after high school senior Edwin Hernandez lost his leg in a freak accident while working at a Stamford, Connecticut, restaurant, he's back at school full-time, on track for graduation, with a new prosthetic leg.
+Four months after high school senior Erwin Hernandez lost his leg in a freak accident while working at a Stamford, Connecticut, restaurant, he's back at school full-time, on track for graduation, with a new prosthetic leg.

 Hernandez was welcomed back to Stamford High School Thursday with a rock star entrance as they put together a fundraiser and rally to honor his accomplishments.
-Walking across the high school gym on his prosthetic leg, friends cheered him on as the mayor declared April 26 Edwin Hernandez Day.
+Walking across the high school gym on his prosthetic leg, friends cheered him on as the mayor declared April 26 Erwin Hernandez Day.